vicky4sure/Sales-Performance-Analysis-/README.md

 Data visualization

 ### Project overview
-The aim of thsi project is to analyze the sales performance of a retail store by exploring key metrics such as top-selling products, regional sales performance and monthly sales trends.
+The aim of this project is to analyze the sales performance of a retail store by exploring key metrics such as top-selling products, regional sales performance and monthly sales trends.
 Through this analysis, insight will be provided that will support business decisions.

+The project wills shows the revenue generated between the year 2023 and 2024 and compares the quantity of items sold between the said years.
+At the end of the analysis, the plotted charts coupled illustrated tables shows that  the highest revenue was gotten in the year 2023 with the sum of 1,105,330

 ### Data sources